EthanMcKanna/creator-docs/content/en-us/projects/managing.md

 - **Parts** are built-in shapes such as blocks, spheres, and cylinders that can be used as-is or combined using [solid modeling](/parts/solid-modeling).
-Use parts for grayboxing or simple architectural elements like walls and floors.
+Use parts for greyboxing or simple architectural elements like walls and floors.

 - **MeshParts** are imported 3D assets used for complex architectural objects and props.
 They also support `Class.SurfaceAppearance`, which permits advanced graphic options such as normal maps.

-In the following image, parts were used to construct the walls, floors, railings.
+In the following image, parts were used to construct the walls, floors, and railings.
 All other objects like candles and bookshelves are `Class.MeshPart` objects.
 For more information, see [Meshes](../parts/meshes.md) and [External Modeling](/art/modeling).